 Scientific studies don’t always come to the same results when it comes to longevity, but we can be confident based on research that the average Doberman lifespan is somewhere between 9 and 11 years old.
 To help your dog live the longest possible time, buy a puppy from health tested parents, give them a nutritious diet and just the right amount of exercise.

 Doberman Lifespan Research

+A UK survey of Doberman mortality in 2010 managed to collect data about the lifespan of 100 Doberman dogs.
 The median average lifespan of these pets was 10.5 years, and the longest living Doberman among them made it to a grand old age of 16.5.

 A further dog mortality study performed in 2013 (also in the UK) included 37 Dobermans.
 They enjoyed a median average lifespan of 9.2 years.
 The longest surviving Doberman in the study lived to 13 years old.

 Why the difference?

 The 2010 study relied on Doberman owners self-reporting on their dogs’ health and lifespan, whereas the 2013 study secured direct access to the veterinary clinics’ records.
 Only 20% of the Doberman owners approached in 2010 returned the survey.
 Perhaps these owners were generally more conscientious about their dogs’ health in all respects.

 This includes attending health checks and monitoring diet and exercise, as well as contributing to information requests from researchers for the benefit of all dogs.
 Their dogs might have enjoyed the benefit of that diligence, and achieved longer average lifetimes as a result.